Consumers’ trust in brands is at an all-time low, and the social media sector has a lot to answer for.

 For our audience, that means sharing links to useful and informative industry articles, as well as speaking to industry voices and creating video content from their advice.

 The golden rule is to always consider why your audience might want to see a post, and what value it will bring to them or their business.

 Our brand new social media holiday calendar, for example, contains plenty of events that social media marketers could use to create content for social media to connect with their audiences and have a little bit of fun.
 It's all about sharing things that are useful!

 Building a strong brand for your clients on #Instagram doesn’t happen by chance. 😎— Sendible (@Sendible) January 6, 2020

 Thats where our free Instagram audit checklist comes in...👇#newyear #socialmediamarketing #digitalmarketing #smmhttps://t.co/zncEmTsiRB

 5. We live and breathe our company values

 Everything we post adheres to our CARE framework.
 In fact, our entire social media strategy is built around it!
 CARE stands for Curiosity, Authenticity, Reliability and Empowerment.

 Our content creation process at Sendible involves looking at each of these values and shaping our calendar around them.
-For example, each week there should be at least four posts which go out - one for every individual value.
+For example, each week there should be at least four sets of posts which go out, with each set representing one of these values.

 It’s always useful to have your brand values in mind when creating content for social media, since your posts should embody this message.